albertanguyen/Currency-Converter-site.github.io/README.md

 ## User Stories

 The following **required** functionalities are completed (this is a sample):
+THE USER IS ABLE TO

-* [x] The user can choose any currency in this list: VND, USD, KRW, IDR to convert between each other.
+* [x] Choose any currency in this list: VND, USD, KRW, IDR to convert between each other.
-* [x] The user can press a button Convert to start the calculation.
+* [x] Press a button Convert to start the calculation.
-* [x] After the user click on Convert, the result is displayed in the Converted Value box.
+* [x] Click on Convert button, the result is displayed in the Converted Value box.
-* [ ] The user sees number of bills of the currency that they want to convert to convert to in correponding with the converted amount
+* [ ] The user sees number of bills of the currency that they want to convert to convert to correponding with the converted amount

-[//]: # (The following **additional** features are implemented:)
+The following **additional** features are implemented:

+THE USER CAN

+* [x] See the thankyou messages corresponding with the end currency that they choose to convert to

 [//]: # (* [x] List anything else that you can get done to improve the page!)